Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 Drive link: https://drive.google.com/drive/folders/11V0DFpFqWhZsMPT1Th_3sMnfH5peRL4q?usp=sharing

 The following analysis can be made from viewing the plotted Heatmaps:
 1. We could see from both the Heatmaps that a much larger number of users tweet from the North-Eastern and South-Western regions of the country than compared to the other regions of the country.
-This could be because of the fact these regions are more densely populated and technologically well developed.
+This could be because of the fact these regions are more densely populated and digitally more active and well connected.

 2. The Democratic Heatmap has a much stronger shade in the North-Eastern regions and the state of Washington where Joe Biden won the electoral votes, while the Republican Heatmaps show a comparatively darker shade in the Central states and the state of Florida where Donald Trump won the electoral votes (Although there are certain anomalies seen in the Heatmaps while comparing it to the Electoral College maps).

 ## Conclusion
-It took a lot of time and effort to complete this comprehensive project.
+It took a lot of time and effort from our side to complete this comprehensive project.
 Though it has been an arduous journey, we are satisfied with the outcome of our project.
 We have gained a tremendous amount of knowledge and explored various fields.
-If you have any comments or queries please reach out to us at rarunkumar15112k@gmail.com, vishnukamk@gmail.com.
+If you have any comments or queries or suggestions please reach out to us at rarunkumar15112k@gmail.com, vishnukamk@gmail.com.

 ### Note: